ffrgb/meshviewer/README.md

 ## nodeInfos (array, optional)

-This option allows to show client statistics depending on following case-sensitive parameters:
+This option allows to show node statistics depending on following case-sensitive parameters:

 - `name` caption of statistics segment in infobox
 - `href` absolute or relative URL to statistics image